NVIDIA/workbench-example-agentic-rag/README.md

 ### Modify Agentic RAG
 - **Edit Prompts**: Customize results through your own prompts
 - **Change Parameters**: Adjust agent behavior through parameters and runtime variables
-- **New Look and Feel**: Change the agent and UI by editing the code yourself
+- **Look and Feel**: Change the agent and UI by editing the code yourself

 ### Inference Your Way
 - **Free Endpoints**: use free endpoints on build.nvidia.com